-- 1. In Jesus, God provided the long awaiting Savior of the world.
+- 1. In Jesus, God provided the long-awaited Savior of the world.
 Today's world is filled with many who do not know the Savior.
-As such they could be said to be awaiting Him and His gift of salvation.
+As such, they could be said to be awaiting Him and His gift of salvation.
+All those who come to faith become children or offspring of Abraham.
 "And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved" (Acts 4:12). - 2.
-After the shepherds learned of the Savior's arrival, they hurried to Him, then when they had seen Him, they spread the word concerning what had been told them about Jesus.
+After the shepherds learned of the Savior's arrival, they hurried to Him.
+Then when they had seen Him, they spread the word concerning what had been told them about Jesus.
 Finally, they returned to their work, praising and glorifying God for all the things they had seen and heard.
-Somewhat similarly, those who have come to know Jesus through the working of the Holy Spirit, go to meet Him in Word and Sacrament with determination.
-Fortified by the Spirit's power they tell others about Him even as they go about their daily vocations, worshiping our triune God for His abundantly blessing through Christ Jesus. - 3.
-The Holy Spirit empowers God's people to perform the act of fishing of people, but it is always God who works the miracle of bringing human hearts to faith, just as He provided the miraculous catch of fish at the calling of the disciples. - 4.
-Our God bestows His grace and goodness generously and unconditionally.
-He is the personification of love, mercy, and benevolence.
+Somewhat similarly, those who have come to know Jesus through the working of the Holy Spirit go to meet Him in Word and Sacrament with determination.
+Fortified by the Spirit's power, they tell others about Him even as they go about their daily vocations, worshiping our triune God for His abundant blessing through Christ Jesus. - 3.
+Matthew's account sets Jesus' Baptism in contrast to ours.
+We enter the water stained in sin, and we come out spotless.
+Jesus enters the water sinless, and He comes out carrying the sins of the world.
+The waters of Baptism become the place where our sins are exchanged for Jesus' righteousness.
+Luke builds a solidarity between Jesus and sinners: we are all baptized together.
+The distinction comes after Baptism, when the Holy Spirit descends in bodily form to anoint Jesus so He is technically the Messiah or Christ, the Anointed One.
+And the Father's voice speaks, "You are My beloved Son; with You I am well pleased" (Luke 3:22).